Comment on page

 Imagine building an FAQ bot.
 One of the things it can do for the user, is trace their lost package.
 For the bot to be able to find this lost package, it needs the package number.
 To get this number, the conversation would look like this:

-intent, it displays the message in that dialog.
-Using a go-to in the same dialog, it automatically shows the second dialog, which is an input validation.
-In this dialog, it asks the user for their package number:
+After the bot has recognised the Lost.Package intent, it displays the message in that block.
+Using a Go-to in the same block, it automatically shows the second block, which is an Collect input block.
+In this block, it asks the user for their package number:

 After the user gave their package number, the bot displays the third bot message to confirm the package number.